Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 Lawn Care Essentials

-- Aerate Your Lawn – Use a plug aerator to loosen our region’s often compacted clay soil
+- Use a plug aerator to loosen our region’s often compacted clay soil

 Mulch Application

-- Cedar Mulch for insect resistance
+- Cedar Mulch — natural insect resistance and a pleasant aroma

-- Brown (Black)Gold for natural look with excellent moisture retention
+- Brown (Black) Gold — natural appearance with good moisture retention

 Plant Selection for Southwest Ohio